Empathetic Dialog Generation with Fine-Grained Intents: Related Work

 \section{Related Work}

-\paragraph{Emotional dialog datasets} Most of the existing emotional dialog datasets are small in size and have limited number of emotion categories. \citet{DBLP:journals/lre/BussoBLKMKCLN08} developed the IEMOCAP by recording data from actors in dyadic sessions who performed selected scripts to elicit 5 emotion types. \citet{DBLP:conf/ijcnlp/LiSSLCN17} created the DailyDialog dataset from English learning websites, consisting of 13K multi-turn dialogs manually labeled with 7 emotions.
-The EmotionLines dataset~\cite{DBLP:conf/lrec/HsuCKHK18} contains 2,000 dialogs collected from Friends TV scripts and EmotionPush chat logs, labeled with 7 emotions. \citet{DBLP:conf/acl/PoriaHMNCM19} extended the EmotionLines dataset to a multimodal setting, containing 1,433 dialogs from Friends TV scripts. \citet{DBLP:conf/semeval/ChatterjeeNJA19} proposed the EmoContext dataset collected from users' interaction with a conversational agent, which contains 38K dialogs labeled with 4 emotions. \citet{DBLP:conf/acl/RashkinSLB19} curated the EmpatheticDialogues dataset containing 25K dialogs collected from a crowdsourcing platform by letting workers communicate with each other based on 32 emotion categories.

-\paragraph{Neural response generation} \citet{DBLP:journals/corr/VinyalsL15} trained the seq2seq network on IT helpdesk dialogs and OpenSubtitles data. \citet{DBLP:conf/acl/ShangLL15} applied an attention mechanism to the seq2seq network and trained it on short-text social media dialogs.
+\paragraph{Neural dialog generation} Dialog generation has been treated as a sequence transduction problem since the advent of deep neural models. \citet{DBLP:journals/corr/VinyalsL15} trained the seq2seq network on IT helpdesk dialogs and OpenSubtitles data. \citet{DBLP:conf/acl/ShangLL15} applied an attention mechanism to the seq2seq network and trained it on short-text social media dialogs.
 To adapt the seq2seq model to a multi-turn setting, \citet{DBLP:conf/aaai/SerbanSBCP16} designed a hierarchical encoder-decoder structure, based on which \citet{DBLP:conf/aaai/XingWWHZ18} devised a hierarchical attention mechanism so that the model could pay attention at both token-level and utterance-level.

-\paragraph{Empathetic response generation} \citet{DBLP:conf/aaai/LubisSYN18} designed a hierarchical encoder-decoder model that captures the user's emotion state and takes it into account when generating the response, by incorporating an emotion encoder that predicts the emotion label of the current dialog turn. \citet{DBLP:journals/corr/abs-1908-07816} proposed a multi-turn emotionally engaging dialog model by modeling the emotion states in the dialog history. \citet{DBLP:conf/icassp/ShinXMF20} adopted a reinforcement learning framework that provides a higher reward to the generative model if it promotes the user's future emotion state. \citet{DBLP:journals/corr/abs-1911-08698} adopted an adversarial learning framework and proposed two discriminators to evaluate if the generated response is empathetic and elicits more positive emotions by considering the emotion words in the gold response and the next reply.
+\paragraph{Empathetic dialog generation} \citet{DBLP:conf/aaai/LubisSYN18} designed a hierarchical encoder-decoder model that captures the user's emotion state and takes it into account when generating the response. \citet{DBLP:journals/corr/abs-1908-07816} proposed a multi-turn emotionally engaging dialog model by modeling the emotion states in the dialog history. \citet{DBLP:conf/icassp/ShinXMF20} adopted a reinforcement learning framework that provides a higher reward to the generative model if it promotes the user's future emotion state. \citet{DBLP:journals/corr/abs-1911-08698} adopted an adversarial learning framework and proposed two discriminators to evaluate if the generated response is empathetic and elicits more positive emotions by considering the emotion words in the gold response and the next reply.